Akpagni5547/Page-login/README.md

 ## Development server

+Before, ensure to add your micro frontend script to start the project like: `root:app:dev": "nx serve root --port=3000` in DEVELOPMENT CMDs section in `package.json` file, you have to change the port of your micro-frontend.
+After that, you have to add this script in `RUN-ALL-MICRO-FRONTENDS-TOGATHER-CMDs` section like this: `\"yarn root:app:dev\"`, to allow your micro frontend to start at the same time as the other micro frontend.

-Run `yarn dev` to serve all micro frontends apps.
+If all is Ok, run `yarn dev` to serve all micro frontends apps.
 Navigate to http://localhost:3000/.
 The app will automatically reload if you change any of the source files.

 ## Development Process